Who pays the repair costs for unblocking drains?

 - The landlord might need to show evidence that the pipes were in good condition when the tenant moved in and regular preventative maintenance was being carried out.

-- If you are a property owner, contact your licensed plumbers in Brisbane for CCTV Drain Camera inspection.
-Our plumbers can use water jetting to remove blockages quickly and pipe relining to fix broken or damaged pipes.
+- If you are a property owner, contact your licensed plumbers in Brisbane for CCTV drain camera inspection.
+Our plumbers can also use our jet rodding equipment to remove blockages quickly and pipe relining to fix broken or damaged pipes.